alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 solve strategies I've picked up, but puzzle solving is really an activity where you learn by doing.

-Okay, on to the actual post.
+Okay, on to the real post.

 Starting a Puzzle - Generating Ideas